 The Ghana License covers approximately 1000 square kilometers and is located in the Ghana Block, located in the Tano Cape Three Points Basin in the economical waters of the Ghana.
 If the conditions of the Ghana Petroleum Agreement are satisfied, the Company will hold a 50.51% interest in the Ghana Block, A-Z will hold a 27.79% interest, GNPC will hold a 13% interest, and GNPCEPCL and PetroGulf will each hold a 4.35% interest.
-There is no guarantee that the conditions will be satisfied or that the procurement of an interest in the Ghana Block by the Ghana Block partners will be completed.
+There is no guarantee that the conditions will be satisfied or that the procurement of an interest in the Ghana Block will be completed.

-A joint operating agreement among the parties to the Ghana Petroleum Agreement was executed in March, 2015.
+A joint operating agreement among the Ghana Block Parties was executed in March, 2015.